kushal-10/inventory-dynamics/docs/utilities/custom_demand.rst

     # Inspect order history
     single_sourcing_model.get_past_orders()

-One of the most important parameters is the `demand_generator`, which controls the number of orders to be consumed each period.
-Most examples in the documentation use uniform demand, i.e. demands are uniformally distributed between the interval specified by the user.
-It is also possible to feed custom demand by feeding `CustomDemand` class to `demand_generator`. `CustomDemand` takes a dictionary that describes the number of orders and their repective probabilities, such as the following example:
+The `demand_generator` can be used to specify demand distributions.
+Most examples in the documentation feature a uniform demand distribution, where demands are uniformly distributed across the interval defined by the user.
+Alternatively, custom demand distributions can be specified by using the `CustomDemand` class with the `demand_generator`. `CustomDemand` accepts a dictionary that defines the possible demand values and their respective probabilities.
+We show a corresponding example below.

 .. code-block:: python